 The Blockchain Advocacy Coalition is committed to educating legislators and regulators about blockchain technology.
 We advocate for, sponsor and organize outreach efforts for blockchain policy from the local to federal levels.

-We led the effort to pass the first two blockchain bills in California in 2018.
-Learn about our 2019 plans HERE.
+We led the effort to pass the first two blockchain bills in California in 2018, and have helped shape the state’s blockchain policy since through legislation, facilitating educational roundtables with elected officials, and working with our state agencies to ensure that regulations work for this industry.
 We are a coalition that focuses on achievable, high-impact advocacy work.

 BAC Director Ally Medina interviews US Congressman Ro Khanna at SF Blockchain week about State and Federal Blockchain Policy.

 AB 2150 would require the Department of Business Oversight to conduct a study to investigate the feasibility of enacting a California measure equivalent to Proposed Securities Act Rule 195 – Time Limited Exemption for Tokens, as proposed by Securities and Exchange Commissioner Hester Peirce.